ek-osnb/e25-tek2/05-cloud/exercises/05-firewall.md

 Replace `<VM2_IP_ADDRESS>` and `<YOUR_APP_USER>` with the appropriate values.
 You should not be able to connect, indicating that direct access to the MySQL server is blocked.

-## Step 3: Firewall settings on DigitalOcean
+## Step 3 (optional): Firewall settings on DigitalOcean

 While we have configured UFW on both VMs, DigitalOcean also provides its own firewall settings that can be managed through the DigitalOcean Control Panel.
 This firewall sits at the network edge and can provide an additional layer of security.

-On DigitalOceans firewall, we want the following rules:
+On DigitalOcean's firewall, we want the following rules:
 - `vm1`:
-    - Allow incoming traffic on port 22 (SSH) from anywhere (or restrict to your IP for better security)
+    - Allow incoming traffic on port 22 (SSH) from anywhere (or restrict to your Public IP Address for better security)
     - Allow incoming traffic on port 80 (HTTP) from anywhere
 - `vm2`:
-    - Allow incoming traffic on port 22 (SSH) from anywhere (or restrict to your IP for better security)
+    - Allow incoming traffic on port 22 (SSH) from anywhere (or restrict to your Public IP Address for better security)
     - Allow incoming traffic on port 3307 (MySQL) from `vm1`'s private IP address

 Make sure to review and adjust these settings in the DigitalOcean Control Panel to match the UFW rules we set up on the VMs.